stemount/canopy-apidocs/README.md

 itemType: enum (required) - one of [INSTANT, FULL],
 title: string (optional) - it's a title used before a surname or full name,
 phone: string (optional),
-branchId: string (optional) - this is an identifier of the client's branch which requests the user,
+branchId: string (optional) - clientBranchId that is connected to any canopy branch, you can get list of created connections using GET /bracnhes-list endpoint, if there's no connection created with such branchId then this API call will return 404 error, new connection can be created using POST /link-branch endpoint, if no branchId is passed than default branch will be used for the referencing request
 clientReferenceId: string (optional) - this is unique identifier on the client's side
 ```